 Signup Process – Envestio Review

 Opening an account with Envestio is fairly easy.
 Just the usual ID and anti-money laundering checks.

 You’ll need to upload a copy on an ID document such as your passport or ID card.
 Also (sometimes) a document with your current address on it.

 Any person from just about any country who is 18 years old or over and has an active bank account in one of the European Union or EEA banks can signup with Envestio.
 Assuming they can pass the ID & anti-money laundering checks.
-If you don’t currently have an EU bank account, take a look at TransferWise as they may be able to help with a EUR based account.
+If you don’t currently have a Euro bank account, take a look at this post I did on Currency Exchange and Moving Money which might give you a few ideas.